robconery/blog/_posts/2013-11-19-hello-minty.md

 ## My Boss Wants Me To Build This Node App...
 I get quite a few emails like this - all centering on a single question:

-> I need to build a Node app for work and I know Javascript OK and I understand Node pretty well - how do you put all of this together?
+> I need to build a Node app for work and I know JavaScript OK and I understand Node pretty well - how do you put all of this together?

 That's a very, very good question - **one that I've been obsessing on for over a year**.